 February is Black History Month, and San Francisco is an excellent place to honor, uplift, and celebrate Black history on both a local and international level.
 If you’re looking for ways to celebrate Black culture and contributions in San Francisco, this is a great place to start.
-Stay tuned for more articles about Black History Month in the coming weeks.
+Read on for some inspiration.

 1. Check out More Than a Month at SF Public Library

 Each year, the San Francisco Public Library puts on More Than A Month, a celebration of Black history spotlighting Black creators.
-This year will emphasize the importance of Black Health and Wellness, with free meditation and yoga classes offered all month long.
-Other events include film screenings, panels, craft programs, and more.
+This year will emphasize the theme of resistance, with free meditation, film screenings, musical performances, panels, craft programs, and more.
+Some standout events include a meditation workshop in the Main Branch’s African American Center on Wednesdays, periodic film screenings including Malcom X and Black Panther, a paper kente cloth pattern workshop on Feb.
+15, and more.

 2. Visit the Museum of the African Diaspora for exhibitions and activities

 San Francisco’s extraordinary Museum of the African Diaspora (MoAD) has served as a vital Bay Area institution since 2005.
 It’s one of the world’s few museums focusing solely on African Diaspora culture, and we are very lucky to enjoy it right here in San Francisco’s Yerba Buena neighborhood.
-Be sure to pay a visit before the end of February, because most of its current exhibitions come down at the end of the month.
-This month’s events also include poetry readings, film screenings, concerts in collaboration with SFJAZZ, and much more.
+Be sure to visit the current exhibition The New Black Vanguard: Photography Between Art and Fashion, which showcases the work of 15 contemporary Black fashion photographers from around the world.
+Other events include:

 3. Look into the SF African American Historical & Cultural Society

 The SFAAHCS is a great resource for programs, exhibits, and cultural events all year round.
-They’ll host a kick-0ff event for Black History Month on February 4th, followed by interesting workshops throughout the month including a genealogy resources workshop for African Americans, a financial health workshop, and a nutrition workshop.
+They’ll host a kick-0ff event for Black History Month on February 3rd with brass musicians and dancers on the steps of City Hall.
+Other events include a genealogy resources workshop for African Americans, an exhibition of African American art, and a short film by Anthony Anderson and Ancestry.com.

 4. Walk beneath a waterfall at the Martin Luther King Jr. memorial